Meet the Board

 In 2002, Ms. Mendez was certified as a Circuit Court Mediator.
 Since then she has concentrated her practice exclusively to dispute resolution and has mediated thousands of cases in workers compensation and general civil matters.
 Ms. Mendez is a member of The Florida Bar and is licensed to practice before the Middle District Federal Court.
 Ms. Mendez also has the privilege of being AV rated by Martindale Hubbell.
 She is a past officer in both the Hispanic Bar Association and the Central Florida Association for Women Lawyers, and has been involved in civic organizations including service on the Parks and Recreation Board.
 She has also been nominated and accepted into the honorary American Inns of Court.
 Ms. Mendez has been an adjunct professor at Valencia Community College teaching in the disciplinary area of legal assistant.
 Presently, she donates her time and services to several charitable non-profit organizations including an organization that funds immunizations to children of third world countries.
 She is a Girl Scout Troop leader and teaches through the Catholic Youth Education and Vacation Bible School.
 Ms. Mendez was born in Pennsylvania, is fully bilingual in English and Spanish, and has been a resident of Central Florida for over 47 years.
 Most importantly Ms. Mendez is the very proud mother of two beautiful and bright children!

-Stuart Suskin has worked for the State of Florida as a mediator for 23 years.
-He is Board Certified Emeritus, Workers’ Compensation, and President of the Conference of State Mediators.
+Stuart Suskin had worked for the State of Florida as a mediator for approximately 24 years.
+He is currently working as a private mediator, specializing in Workers’ Compensation disputes, He became Board Certified in Workers’ Compensation in 1988.
+He had been the President of the Conference of State Mediators for over 10 years.
 Stuart is also President of the local chapter of the Friends of 440 Scholarship Fund and a member of the Statewide Board of Directors.
-As well as serving on the Board of Directors of The Professional Mediation Institute, he serves on the Steering Committee of The Forum Seminar, sponsored by the Workers’ Compensation Section of The Florida Bar.
-He is the moderator of the “Hot Topics” Panel of the Attorneys’ Breakout at the WCI Educational Conference for the past 11 years, and a frequent guest speaker at the University of Florida Law School in Workers’ Compensation and Mediation classes.
-He volunteers with Habitat for Humanity.
+He currently serves on the Board of Directors of The Professional Mediation Institute, and previously served on the Steering Committee of The Forum Seminar, sponsored by the Workers’ Compensation Section of The Florida Bar.
+He has been the moderator of the “Hot Topics” Panel of the Attorneys’ Breakout at the WCI Educational Conference for over 10 years, and is a frequent guest speaker at the University of Florida Law School in Mediation.
+He regularly volunteers with Habitat for Humanity.